Kei Nishikori: 2014: Career breakthrough, US Open final

 Michael Chang became Kei Nishikori's coach in 2014.

-Nishikori made it to the fourth round in the Australian Open, but was dismissed by Rafael Nadal in straight sets without much trouble.
+Nishikori made it to the fourth round in the Australian Open, but was dismissed by Rafael Nadal in straight sets.
 He defended his title at the U.S. National Indoor Tennis Championships in Memphis, defeating Ivo Karlović in the final.
 He then played at the Masters 1000 event in Miami, where he was seeded 20th.
 Nishikori saved four match points before defeating 4th seed David Ferrer and advanced to the semifinals with a three-set win against 5th seed Roger Federer.
 Because of a left groin injury, he gave 2nd seed Novak Djokovic a walkover in the semifinals.
 He withdrew from Japan's Davis Cup quarterfinal against the Czech Republic.
 Nishikori returned to action at the end of April, in Barcelona, winning the final against Santiago Giraldo of Colombia in two sets.

-On 10 May Nishikori made history by reaching the final of Madrid Open, his first Masters 1000 tournament final.
+On 10 May, Nishikori made history by reaching the final of Madrid Open, his first Masters 1000 tournament final.
 Nishikori beat David Ferrer in three sets in the semifinal, and faced world No. 1 and defending champion Rafael Nadal in the final.
-Nishikori won the first set and led by a break in the second, but Nishikori sustained a back injury while leading 4–2 and was forced to retire at 3–0 in the 3rd set having lost 7 games in a row.
+Nishikori won the first set and led by a break in the second, but Nishikori sustained a back injury while leading 4–2 and was forced to retire at 3–0 in the third set having lost seven games in a row.
 The result saw him achieve a career-high #9 in ATP singles ranking.
 Nishikori lost in the first round of the French Open to Martin Kližan in three sets.

 Nishikori bounced back from the French Open first round loss in the grass court season by reaching the semifinals of the 2014 Gerry Weber Open before losing to Roger Federer in straight sets.
 Nishikori participated in the Wimbledon Championships and made it to the fourth round after surviving a tight 5-setter against clay-court specialist Simone Bolelli, but eventually lost in the fourth round to Milos Raonic, despite winning the opening set.
 Nishikori opened his hard-court season by participating in the Citi Open.
 He reached the quarterfinals only to be beaten by Richard Gasquet for the fifth time in his career in straight sets.